 While there isn’t a required time to have a repeat sleep study performed, many doctors believe that it would be a good idea to talk with your sleep specialist at least every 5 years (some say 2-3 years).
 At the very least, it is recommended that you discuss any sleep troubles, questions, or concerns with your primary care physician during your annual visits.
 If they become concerned with your therapy, they may request that you have a second study.

-Technology, practices, and standards are always evolving in the medical fields, and to be sure that you are getting the best treatment possible, it’s a good idea to keep in contact with your sleep specialist, or primary care physician, regularly about your sleep health.
+Technology, practices, and standards are always evolving in the medical fields.
+To be sure that you are getting the best treatment possible, it’s a good idea to keep in contact with your sleep specialist, or primary care physician, regularly about your sleep health.

 If your symptoms return